What is Chiari Malformation?

 How Is Chiari Malformation Treated?

-Cases of chiari malformation with no symptoms may not require any treatment at all.
-Doctors will often recommend that patients undergo regular imaging exams to watch for any changes in the condition of the malformation.
+Cases of Chiari malformation with no symptoms may not require any treatment at all.
+Doctors will often recommend that patients undergo regular imaging exams to watch for any changes in the malformation condition.
 Medications may be used to treat symptoms such as headaches or neck pain.

-In cases where symptoms are present or damage to central nervous system tissue is possible, surgical interventions may be required.
+If symptoms are present or damage to central nervous system tissue is possible, surgical interventions may be required.
 Several different types of surgical procedures are possible depending on the particular characteristics of each case.
-Commonly used procedures include:
+Commonly used techniques include:

 - Posterior fossa decompression.
 This surgery involves moving a small area of bone at the base of the skull to give the cerebellum more room.
 This procedure often relieves pressure and helps with cerebrospinal fluid circulation.

 - Dura mater incision and patch.
 These procedures involve cutting through the protective tissue that covers the brain and spinal cord.
 An incision in the dura can help relieve pressure, and the addition of a flexible patch can allow more room for the cerebellum, brain stem, and/or spinal cord.
 The patch may be made from tissue from another part of the body or artificial material.